Presbyterian polity: Presbytery

-In presbyterianism, congregations are united in accountability to a regional body called the presbytery, or, in Continental Reformed terminology, the classis, which comes from the Latin word for "fleet."
-Presbyteries are made up of the minister and an elder 'commissioned' from each parish, as well as other clergy, such as theological college professors, chaplains, and retired ministers.
-When there is a larger number of ordained ministers than ruling elders, additional ruling elders are appointed to redress the imbalance.
-The commissioners of the presbytery are expected to exercise their own judgement and are not required to represent the majority view of their congregations.
+In presbyterianism, congregations are united in accountability to a regional body called the presbytery, or, in Continental Reformed terminology, the classis, which comes from the Latin word for "fleet".
+Presbyteries are made up of all the teaching and ruling elders in a particular geographic region.
 In some Dutch Reformed bodies, a classis serves as a delegated body, which ceases to exist in between meetings, whereas a presbytery exists perpetually.

 The officers of a presbytery are a moderator and a stated or principal clerk.
-The moderator acts as chair of presbytery meetings and has a casting, but not deliberative, vote.
+The moderator acts as chair of presbytery meetings.
 As with the moderators of synods and assemblies, the moderatorship is a primus inter pares position appointed by the presbytery itself.
 The moderator is addressed as "moderator" during meetings, but their position has no bearing outside of the presbytery meeting and affords him/her no special place in other courts, although typically the moderator (especially if a member of the clergy) will conduct worship and oversee ordinations and installations of ministers as a "liturgical" bishop, and other ordinances which are seen as acts of the presbytery.

 The stated or principal clerk takes minutes and deals with the correspondence of the presbytery, and is often appointed for an indefinite term.
 Presbytery Clerks are the ecclesiastical administrators and generally regarded as substantially influential due to their greater experience of the governance of the church and their ordering of the business of the presbytery.
 They are thus very much more than secretaries and often in fact are the lynch pin of the organisation.

 Presbyteries meet at a regularity between monthly and quarterly, some half-yearly.

 Synod

 In denominations too large for all the work of the denomination to be done by a single presbytery, the parishes may be divided into several presbyteries under synods and general assemblies, the synod being the lower court of the two.
-In the United Church of Canada, this is referred to as "conferences" and "General Council."
+In the United Church of Canada, this is referred to as "conferences" and "General Council".
 However, the United Church of Canada does not bear the formal ecclesiastical structure of classic Presbyterianism.

 Often all members of the constituent presbyteries are members of the synod.
 Like the commissioners to presbyteries, the commissioners to synods do not act on instruction from their congregations or presbyteries, but exercise their own judgement.
 A synod also has a moderator and clerk, and generally meet less often than the presbytery.

 Some presbyterian churches, like the Church of Scotland, Orthodox Presbyterian Church and Presbyterian Church in America have no intermediate court between the presbytery and the general assembly.